haggismcbean/pangea-api/README.md

 [] Core functionality
 	[x] account creation
 	[x] Sentence former (basic) -> communicates with some kind of character class which contains needed descriptive words and so on.
 We need this to create descriptions of different characters.
-	[x] character creation
+	[x] character creation - FE missing
-	[] character 'speak' event (to start, this is the only event). start just pushing straight to relevent webhooks [] GameStateManager as intermediary between speech and user alerts [] User channel priorities (basic)
+	[x] character 'speak' event (to start, this is the only event). start just pushing straight to relevent webhooks [x] GameStateManager as intermediary between speech and user alerts [] User channel priorities (basic)

 [] Increasing user's available actions